Comparison of the Top 7 Live Streaming Platforms: What You Need to Know [2020 Update]

 A more entry-level option for live streaming for business, DaCast offers video management and live streaming solutions with fewer bells and whistles.
 What you’ll save in money, you’ll lose out with enterprise-grade solutions like SSO, eCDN, and tight security features.
 DaCast does offer customization options, although only through its API, adding a level of complexity for teams to create an on-brand viewing experience.

 Over the past several years, major social media platforms democratized and commodified live streaming, with YouTube Live launching way back in 2011, and Facebook, Twitter, Instagram and others (R.I.P.
 Meerkat) following suit.
+Most recently, LinkedIn launched live streaming on its platform, too, so businesses and professionals can reach their network in new and engaging ways.

 These free platforms are great for brands and businesses looking to dip a toe in the live streaming pond, but they are not viable solutions for long-term scale and growth of a video strategy.
 Why?
 While ease of use is a major draw, for sure, none offer onboarding or customer support.
 If your team hits a snag with an event, you’re left to your own devices to problem-solve in real time.